mtw/mtw.github.io/Pelican/content/blog/2018-07-01-In-Silico-Design-of-Ligand-Triggered-RNA-Switches.rst

 #################################################

 :date: 2018-07-01
-:modified: 2022-02-15
+:modified: 2022-10-04
-:tags: energy landscapes; RNA kinetics
+:tags: energy landscapes; RNA kinetics; RNA design
 :category: publications
 :slug: In-Silico-Design-of-Ligand-Triggered-RNA-Switches
 :author: mtw
 :summary: A step-by-step guide to designing ligand-inducible RNA switches
+:title: In Silico Design of Ligand Triggered RNA Switches
+:description: In this paper we propose a computational workflow for the design of ligand-triggered riboswitches and describe an extensive in silico analysis pipeline to evaluate important kinetic properties of the designed sequences.

 .. role:: link-flat-strong(link)
   :class: m-flat m-text m-strong